By infopadweb 3 April 2024

 It is said that, to ensure that he had an abundant supply of Casciotta while he was busy with the Piazza del Campidoglio and the Basilica of St. Peter’s in the Vatican and its dome, Michelangelo rented (as recorded in a notarial deed dated 12 February 1554) three farms with a house and land in Casteldurante from his servant and closest associate, Francesco Amatori, known as l’Urbino, and a native of the town.
 It is from this individual, and not, as one might think, from the nearby Renaissance city of Urbino, that the DOP takes its name.

-“Casciotta d’Urbino DOP” is produced within the territory of the province of Pesaro-Urbino and in some municipalities of the province of Rimini (Novafeltria, Talamello, Sant’Agata Feltria, Casteldelci, Maiolo, San Leo, Pennabilli) following age-old cheese-making techniques, which have been strengthened over the centuries and are strictly controlled.
+“Casciotta d’Urbino PDO” is produced within the territory of the province of Pesaro-Urbino and in some municipalities of the province of Rimini (Novafeltria, Talamello, Sant’Agata Feltria, Casteldelci, Maiolo, San Leo, Pennabilli) following age-old cheese-making techniques, which have been strengthened over the centuries and are strictly controlled.

 The P.D.O. is reserved solely for products meeting all the requirements that give them a particular connotation.
 “Casciotta d’Urbino” is a cheese obtained from whole ewe’s milk in quantities varying from a minimum of 70 to a maximum of 80%, and whole cow’s milk for the remaining 20-30% from two daily milkings.
 The milk is coagulated at a temperature of around 35°C with liquid and/or powered rennet.